oracle/terraform-provider-oci/website/docs/guides/resource_discovery.html.markdown

 Once you have specified the prerequisite authentication settings, the command can be used as follows with a compartment being specified by name or OCID:

 ```
-terraform-provider-oci -command=export -compartment_name=<name of compartment to export> -output_path=<directory under which to generate Terraform files>
+terraform-provider-oci -command=export -compartment_name=<name of compartment to export> -output_path=<absolute path to directory under which to generate Terraform files>
 ```

 ```
-terraform-provider-oci -command=export -compartment_id=<OCID of compartment to export> -output_path=<directory under which to generate Terraform files>
+terraform-provider-oci -command=export -compartment_id=<OCID of compartment to export> -output_path=<absolute path to directory under which to generate Terraform files>
 ```

 This command will discover resources within your compartment and generates Terraform configuration files in the given `output_path`.